goRestart/ios-restart-app/Pods/SlackTextViewController/README.md

 You can also dismiss it by calling `[self.typingIndicatorView dismissIndicator];`

 ###Panning Gesture

 Dismissing the keyboard with a panning gesture is enabled by default with the `keyboardPanningEnabled` property.
 You can always disable it if you'd like.
 You can extend the `verticalPanGesture` behaviors with the `UIGestureRecognizerDelegate` methods.

-###Hiddable TextInputbar
+###Hideable TextInputbar

 Sometimes you may need to hide the text input bar.
-Very similar to `UINavigationViewController`'s API, simple do:
+Very similar to `UINavigationViewController`'s API, simply do:
 ```objc
 [self setTextInputbarHidden:YES animated:YES];
 ```

 ###Shake Gesture